hyperwing/ClubTinder/README.md

 ### Running the tests
 To run tests, follow these steps:
-1. Change directory to the hubbub folder using cd hubbub
+1. Change directory to the hubbub folder using "cd hubbub" if you haven't done so already.
 2. In your console/terminal, type in: "rails test"

 ### Testing contributions